TinnedTuna/journal/README.md

 `less ~/.journal/journals/DATE`

+### Why keep a journal?

+  1. Reference material for infrequent tasks.
+Answers the question "How did we do this last time?" quickly.
+  2. Helps structure thoughts for problem solving.
+Note down your hypotheses, experiments, and outcomes.
+  3. A home for incident notes.
+Whilst they can't be shared in real-time like a Google Doc, they make a good home for the engineer's personal actions and observations during an incident.
+  4. Can be relied on in court if the authenticity of the journal can be etablished.
+This can be useful in a variety of circumstances, including patent disputes, employment disputes, and so on.
+  5. Call logs can be referred to later, given to other team members, and forwarded back to the caller so that they can spot mistakes or miscommunications as soon as possible.
+  6. Logs of risk assessments for proposed systems, which may function as due diligence records for the purpose of certain regulations.

+There are many other good reasons to keep a logbook.
+Some regulations and standards require documented evidence of certain activities; the logbook could form the basis of this documented evidence.

 ### Relying on a journal for investigative purposes

 You may rely on the journal if you can show: